Mayankprakashtiwarii/credit_card-financial-dashbord/README.md

 # credit_card-financial-dashbord
-Credit card financial dashboard using Power BI:
+Credit card financial dashboard using SQL & Power BI:

 * Developed an interactive dashboard using transaction and customer data from a SQL database, to provide real-time insights.